SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-Greedent82/PROJECT_PRESENTATION.md

 # Coding log

+`Set` seems like an easy way of checking if there are duplicates in an array, I'll use that

+Words under 6 letters long return `''`, incompetent as I am, I forgot to return something if it doesnt fulfill the word.length > 6 condition.
+Just returns nothing

+Cannot get the function to break if a letter that isnt C L E F A I R Y is entered; quite irritating

 Going to have to use a 'for of' loop instead of for each, given i need to break it early if there's a letter present that doesnt match clefairy

+These tests are super boring, I would've liked to check for different things in the same function execution, but I can't think of how I'd do that with the framework I set up

+On reflection, this is probably a little much for a team of 3 to approach for the first time and solve in a reasonable timeframe.
+I'll see if I can't make an easier challenge (maybe just a boolean)

+Also it occurs to me that the set function couldnt be used if i used a word that has duplicate letters instead.
+If I used 'cleffa' to compare against instead of 'clefairy', a word with 2 f's shouldn't be counted as not a strict anagram, wheras they would if i just injected cleffa into the function currently